 Common Application 2020–2021 Essay Prompts

-1. Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
+Prompt 1: Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
 If this sounds like you, please share your story.

 Ideas might include:

-2. The lessons we take from obstacles we encounter can be fundamental to later success.
+Prompt 2: The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

-3. Reflect on a time when you questioned or challenged a belief or idea.
+Prompt 3: Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 - Befriending a classmate who wasn’t popular or well-liked by others

-4. Describe a problem you’ve solved or a problem you’d like to solve.
+Prompt 4: Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma — anything of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

 - A technological challenge you solved

-- A dispute with your parents
+- A dispute with a friend

 - A global challenge that’s not too far-reaching (you need to express ideas about how to solve it)

-5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.
+Prompt 5: Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-That’s why you need to choose an accomplishment or event that actually helped mold you in a meaningful way.
-So, steer clear of, say, the time you won a French award unless it led to a quest for greater understanding of Francophone culture.
-Instead, you could focus on:
+That’s why you need to choose an accomplishment or event that actually helped mold you (your Character Strengths and Values) in a meaningful way.
+So, as an example you wouldn’t write about the time you won a French award unless it led to a quest for greater understanding of Francophone culture.
+Instead, you could focus.

 - Being forced to care for younger siblings due to family obstacles